Many people want to find a way to separate the magnets from an old hard disk due to the strong magnetic force among permanent magnets.

 In daily life, strong magnets should be placed away from easily magnetized items, such as floppy disks, credit cards, computer monitors, watches, mobile phones, medical devices, etc. The magnet should be far away from the pacemaker.
 For larger size magnets, plastic or cardboard gaskets should be added between each piece to ensure that the magnets can be easily separated.
 Magnets should be stored in a dry and constant temperature environment.

-Sintered neodymium magnets, even with small sizes, have the very strong magnetic force that will surprise you definitely.
+Sintered neodymium magnets, even in small sizes, have a very strong magnetic force that will surprise you definitely.
 Permanent magnets belong to the dangerous object; when you handle them:

 1. You should get some magnet safety-danger tips.

 2. Do some clean-ups in the workplace to keep iron items away.

 3. Prepare some tools like work gloves, safety glasses, and woodblock, the wood block is a good spacer for big strong magnets.

 4. Although a demagnetizer is a way to separate magnets.
 But it will lose magnetic force.

 So it is very important to know the principle of separating magnets as below picture: